CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

 A programming language used on the internet
+JavaScript gives web pages interactive elements

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+-When people want to show off code to each other they can put it on Github -Control system that lets you manage and keep track of your source code history -If you have open-source projects it help you better manage them.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+Once you have forked a repo, you own your forked copy.
+This means that you can edit the contents of your forked repository without impacting the parent repo.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+When you clone a repository, you copy the repository from GitHub to your local computer.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Pull requests let you tell others about changes you've pushed to a branch in a repository

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see what you have changed.

 ## Question 13